 About Nuance Communications, Inc.

 Nuance Communications helps machines navigate the subtleties of human speech.
-The company develops speech recognition systems for applications in customer service, consumer electronics, healthcare, financial services, and automotive.
-It employs artificial intelligence, cognitive science, and machine learning in developing its products with some 2,000 language experts on staff.
+The company is a market leader in conversational artificial intelligence (AI) and ambient clinical intelligence, working people in industries such as healthcare, financial services, telecommunications, government, and retail.
+It employs artificial intelligence, cognitive science, and machine learning in developing its products with some 1,600 language scientists, developers, and engineers on staff.
 Nuance has customers worldwide, although most of its revenue comes from the US.

-Nuance's operating segments are healthcare, enterprise, and automotive.
+Nuance's operating segments are healthcare, enterprise, and other.

-Overall, sales to professional services and hosting accounts for more than 55% of total sales while, product and licensing generates nearly a third and maintenance and support accounts the rest.
+Overall, sales to professional services and hosting accounts for nearly 65% of total sales while, product and licensing generates about 20% and maintenance and support accounts the rest.

-The company counts more than 80 international locations and a sales presence in more than 85 countries.
+The company counts operations and sales force in nearly 30 countries. counts more than 80 international locations and a sales presence in more than 85 countries.

 Nuance makes about three-quarters of its sales to customers in the US.

 Nuance sells directly and through distributors, resellers, system integrators, e-commerce websites, and telecom carriers.
 Distribution and reseller partners include Avaya, Cisco, Genesys, Telstra, and Verint.

 Healthcare segment customers include Cleveland Clinic, Johns HopkinsUniversity of Rochester Medical Center, and Partners Healthcare among others.
 The Enterprise segment customers include American Airlines, Barclays, Coca-Cola, Delta Airlines, Esurance, FedEx, HSBC, and Jetstar.
 While, Automotive segment customers include major automotive OEMs, such as Ford, Daimler, BMW, Toyota, Fiat Chrysler, Volkswagen, and Geely.